diya-hash/Java-Spring-Concepts/Java/OOP/README.md

 The bundling of data (attributes) and methods (functions) that operate on the data within a single unit or class.
 It restricts direct access to some components, which helps prevent unintended interference and misuse.

 Abstraction:
+Data abstraction is the process of hiding certain details and showing only essential information to the user.
+Abstraction can be achieved with either abstract classes or interfaces (which you will learn more about in the next chapter).

+The abstract keyword is a non-access modifier, used for classes and methods:

+Abstract class: is a restricted class that cannot be used to create objects (to access it, it must be inherited from another class).

+Abstract method: can only be used in an abstract class, and it does not have a body.
+The body is provided by the subclass (inherited from).
+An abstract class can have both abstract and regular methods.
 The process of simplifying complex systems by modeling classes based on essential characteristics while hiding unnecessary details.
 This allows programmers to focus on interactions at a high level.

 Inheritance: